This page contains information about paddlesport access arrangements that SWOAPG has been involved in negotiating:

 There is also the option to purchase 7 day passports which can be purchased for £70.
 You must register for the scheme and then notify BBNPA each time you are planning to use the sites so the total of days used can be administered correctly.

-How to apply – full details can be found in the Passport Packs, available from the – Brecon Beacons National Park Authority (Reservoir Passport), Plas y Ffynnon, Cambrian Way, Brecon, Powys, LD3 7HP, or via the links below:
+How to apply – full details can be found in the Passport Packs, available from the – Brecon Beacons National Park Authority (Reservoir Passport), Plas y Ffynnon, Cambrian Way, Brecon, Powys, LD3 7HP, or via the links below (NB the leaflet hasn’t been changed since 2017 but the details remain the same):

 **It should be noted that the Military do have their own and separate access agreements with DCWW and would not be included in this scheme**